 3. Mapping Capabilities

-One of the things Intermapper is known for is its rich mapping features.
-The software can auto-discover every device in your network and allows you to create maps with customizable layouts, icons, and geography.
+One of the things Intermapper is known for is its rich mapping features, which makes it a great alternative to SolarWinds.
+Our network mapping software can auto-discover every device in your network and allows you to create maps with customizable layouts, icons, and geography.
 Intermapper integrates with Google Earth and other applications, allowing you to impose background images that present you with a geographical, hierarchical, or physical representation of your network.
 And you don't just get a map of the switches, servers, and other IT devices.
 You can monitor and map any device connected to your network: security cameras, robotics, clinical equipment, door locks, fire suppression systems, and more.
 To top it all off, Intermapper can map your network in a matter of minutes.

 The structure of SolarWinds’ licenses can be somewhat complicated when you’re trying to figure out how to scale.
 Deploying SolarWinds requires much more upfront planning and a greater understanding of your network components; they license devices per interface, meaning if you have a device with multiple interfaces, you pay for multiple licenses on that particular device.
 However, their licenses do include coverage of all the network elements: managed network interfaces, nodes, and volumes.